 Our Clinical Platform and Workflow

 The figure below shows the flow of cancer cells and their measurements through our clinical platform.
 Cancer cells are collected by physicians from cancer patients using blood draws, bone marrow aspirates, or fine-needle aspirates, depending on the tumor type.
 The live cancer cells are shipped overnight to our lab in one of our temperature-controlled shipping kits.
 We purify the cells and divide the sample into multiple wells, adding a single drug or drug combination to most of the wells, and adding nothing the remaining wells (which act as controls).
 We incubate the sample for approximately 15 hours, and then begin the process of measuring the mass distributions of the cells with and without the drugs.
+For cytotoxic drugs (such as chemotherapies and targeted inhibitors) we incubate the cancer cells in minimal media only.
+For immunotherapies (antibodies and checkpoint inhibitors) we include the immune system components (NK cells, T cells, and complement proteins) required to enable the anti-cancer activity of the drug.

 The video below reviews our testing process.
 Click on image to start video.